115A.96 Household hazardous waste management.

 (c) "Collection site" means a permanent or temporary designated location with scheduled hours for collection where individuals may bring household hazardous wastes.

 Subd.
 2. Management program.
-The agency shall establish a statewide program to manage household hazardous wastes.
+The office shall establish a statewide program to manage household hazardous wastes.
 The program must include:

 (1) the establishment and operation of collection sites; and